nareshbhatia/react-takeout-exercise/parts/part-2-menu-view.md

   very important to pay attention to details here and honor the spirit of the design.

+- The menu item prices should be formatted with two decimal digits, e.g. 9 should be shown as 9.00.
+Use NumberUtils.formatAsMoney() to achieve this.

 - As the cursor hovers over each menu item it should change the background color of the entire card to `grey-100`.
 Also, the cursor should change to a pointer to indicate that the menu item is clickable.